alexandrefrancois/alexandrefrancois.github.io/Resonate/index.md

 The original model presented in <a href="#icmc25">(François, 2025)</a> keeps the resonant frequency of the resonators fixed, as is the case with the Fast Fourier Transform (FFT).
 However, there is no such restriction on Resonate resonators.

-In the frequency tracking model presented in <a href="#icmc26">(François, 2026)</a>, the resonant frequency a resonator is allowed to change over time: in the absence of significant information (i.e. below a set magnitude threshold for $R_k(t)$), the resonant frequency remains constant, equal to the resonator's natural resonant frequency.
+In the frequency tracking model presented in <a href="#icmc26">(François, 2026)</a>, the resonant frequency of a resonator is allowed to change over time: in the absence of significant information (i.e. below a set magnitude threshold for $$R_k(t)$$), the resonant frequency remains constant, equal to the resonator's natural resonant frequency.
 In the presence of significant response, however, the resonant frequency tracks the estimated instantaneous frequency.

 At each time step, the phase difference $$\Delta \phi_k(t)$$ between the previous and current value of $$\tilde{R}_k(t)$$ provides an estimate of the phase's time derivative, to compute the corresponding instantaneous frequency.